jokergoo/circlize_book/book/02-circlize-layout.md

 x-axes.** Then, for each track, we only need to specify the data range on y direction (or the radical direction) for cells.
 Similar as `circos.initialize()`, `circos.track()` also receives either `y` or `ylim` argument to specify the range of y-values.
-Since all cells in a same track shares a same y range, `ylim` is just a vector of length two if it is specified.
+Since all cells in a same track share a same y range, `ylim` is just a vector of length two if it is specified.

 `x` can also be specified in `circos.track()`, but it is only used to send to